 Temporary roofs are used for creating weather-protected coverings for building projects.
 If you are cladding a temporary roof there are a variety of sheeting options you might use including zinc and tin sheets which are commonly referred to as CI sheets.
 You may also decide to stick with other temporary roofing options like Ubix, Haki, or shrink-wrap sheeting.

 A controlled environment can mean a lot of things.
 It may mean a specific environment for humidity and temperature control and other times it’s for something as simple as keeping the work environment dry.
-We’ll take a look at some of the temporary roofing ideas which you can utilise for your project.
+We’ll take a look at some of the temporary roofing ideas which you can utilise whiles working on the roof.

 1. Keder roof

-A large number of manufacturers today apply Keder, a temporary roof technique.
+A large number of manufacturers today apply Keder, a temporary roof scaffolding technique.
 In this technique, aluminium beams of 1.5 or 3.0m lengths are fitted together to reach a maximum of 15m.
 The aluminium beams incorporate tracks the same as the ones which are used for allowing sailing boats to pull up sails on their masts.

 Single and double tie bars and diagonals which have snap-on claws are used to stiffen the trusses.
 Once installation of the beams is completed, the sheeting which has sealing beams (Keder) is then pulled through the tracks in the beams.